 - Ability to deliver presentation in English or bilingually (English/Spanish)

 Emerging Scholars will earn a

-stipend of $500, have their work featured on our website, and receive constructive feedback from regarding their performance and job documents.
+, have their work featured on our website, and receivee constructive feedback from students, faculty members, and administrators regarding their performance.

 How to Apply

-To apply for a place in the Emerging Scholars program, please email a Cover Letter, CV, Research Abstract, Teaching Proposal, along with the contact information for at least one academic reference to Dr. Bonnie A. Lucero, Director of the Center for Latino Studies at
+To apply for a place in the Emerging Scholars program, please email a Cover Letter, CV, Research Abstract, Teaching Proposal, along with the contact information for at least one academic reference to the Interim Director of the Center for Latino Studies at

 firstname.lastname@example.org.
 Please write “Emerging Scholars Program” in the subject of your email.
-The two-page Cover Letter should follow standard academic job format by discussing your research, teaching, and service in light of the goals of the Emerging Scholars series.
-The one-page Research Abstract should provide an overview of your research, including research question, argument, sources, methods, theoretical orientation, and significance.
-Scholars should pay special attention to explaining how this research foregrounds perspectives, experiences and epistemologies of communities of color.
-The one-page Teaching Proposal should outline a lesson plan on a topic related to the scholar’s research as well as the specific pedagogical strategies for engaging minority students.
+The Cover Letter, not to exceed two pages, should follow standard academic job format by discussing your research, teaching, and service in light of the goals of the Emerging Scholars of Color series.
+The one-page Research Abstract should provide a title and overview of the proposed job talk, situate it within the applicant’s current research agenda, and explain how it advances justice, equity, or inclusion within the field.
+The one-page Teaching Proposal should give a title and outline a proposed lesson for the teaching demonstrating, describing the lesson topic, objective(s), activities, and the specific pedagogical strategies for engaging minority students.
 Applications received by

 Historically under-represented minorities are encouraged to apply.